Oxbryta - referral

 The review of Oxbryta was initiated on 29 July 2024 at the request of the European Commission, under Article 20 of Regulation (EC) No 726/2004.

-The review has been carried out by the Committee for Medicinal Products for Human Use (CHMP), responsible for questions concerning medicines for human use, which has adopted the Agency’s opinion.
+The review was carried out by the Committee for Medicinal Products for Human Use (CHMP), responsible for questions concerning medicines for human use, which adopted the Agency’s opinion.

-The CHMP opinion will now be forwarded to the European Commission, which will issue a final legally binding decision applicable in all EU Member States.
+The CHMP opinion was forwarded to the European Commission, which issued a final legally binding decision applicable in all EU Member States on 9 December 2025.

 This type of procedure is triggered for medicines that have been authorised via the centralised procedure in case of quality, safety or efficacy issues.